AB 2743 and California’s Peer-to-Peer Car Sharing

 “If they want to reach out to me, my phone number is 916-319-2064,” she said.
 “And my email is assemblymember.pacheco@assembly.ca.gov.”

-She encouraged all Californians — not just those in her district — to participate.
+She encouraged all Californians — not just those in her district — to speak up.

 “Although I represent a particular area, the legislation that I write or support affects the entire state,” she said.
 “Anybody paying attention who wants to have a voice or ask a question should feel comfortable reaching out.”

-Susman agreed, pointing out that civic engagement is a crucial part of how democracy functions — and that policymakers like Pacheco benefit from hearing real stories about how legislation affects families, small business owners, and drivers.
+Susman agreed, noting that policymakers benefit from real stories about how legislation affects families, small business owners, and drivers.

 “I think it’s important that everyone knows they have a voice,” Susman said.
 “Even though you represent Downey and your local area, this is an issue that impacts the entire state.”